ome/ome-contributing/OMEROfigure.rst

    - |C| that you can also Delete all ROIs on selected panels with the Delete button.
    - |C| that you can use the Colour and Line width choosers on the ROI controls on the Labels tab to apply chosen colour or line width to all shapes in selected panels.

 #.
-Copy & Paste crop region.
+Copy and Paste crop region.

    - |C| that the View x, y, width height update in the Preview tab when you zoom and pan the viewport.
    - |C| that you can copy the crop region and paste onto another panel / panels.